-When it comes to the bench press vs push ups debate, what it’s really about is whether “body weight” training is better than using exterior weights like a barbell.
+When it comes to the bench press vs push ups debate, what it’s really about is whether “body weight” training is better than using exterior weights like the old-school Olympic barbell.

 SEE ALSO: How to Improve Bench Press Max